KlaudiaBC/JavaScript-Essentials-Project-SpaceJack/README.md

 <p id="ux"></p>

 ## UX Design
-All the practises that serve improving the user experience including:
+All the practises that serve improving the user experience include:
 - Easy navigation - all content fits on the screen (on the mobile devices it may be needed to scroll in order to see the top or bottom part of the page but the game area will all fit on the mobile screen).
 Buttons with additional information are placed on the top of the page.
-- Logo- placed on the top of the page
+- Logo - placed on the top of the page
 - High contrast between background and elements placed on this background.
 - Social media links - placed in the footer
 - Introduction content - displayed as an onload page.
 - Introduction box includes an input field.
 The value User will provide will be rendered as a personalised name of a player.
 - Score area - included in one of the modals, allows the user to see his previous scores.
+- Background video - as an extra feature connected with a theme of the page
 - Background sound - should add the feeling of adventure and moving into a game world.
 It is possible to mute the sound if the user finds it bothersome.

 Wireframe projects were designed on the Balsamiq Wireframe Software.
 Wireframe project for the desktop: